 However, we recommend building a scenic itinerary so you can make some of these incredible stops along the way of this Montana road trip.

-You will also want to be sure to plan time to spend at both Yellowstone National Park and Glacier National Park.
+You will also want to be sure to plan time to spend at both Yellowstone National Park and Glacier National Park, as both of these National Parks are some of the best places in the US to visit.

 There are two main routes on the Yellowstone to Glacier drive, the quickest and shortest route is along the US-287 & I-15 route passing through Helena and ending in East Glacier National Park.